barmalei/zebkit/src/jekyll/docs.layouts.md

 ### Border Layout

 The layout manager splits container area into five logical areas: "left", "right", "top", "bottom", "center".
-Children component cab be added to occupy one of the listed above logical area:
+Child components can be added to occupy one of the listed above logical area:

 {% include zsample.html canvas_id='layoutSample1' title='Border layout' %}